10 Essential WordPress Plugins Every Site Should Have

 Essential WordPress Plugins

-One of the most useful aspects of building a website on WordPress is the sheer volume of almost every kind of plugin you can imagine.
+One of the most useful aspects of developing a website on WordPress is the sheer volume of almost every kind of plugin you can imagine.
 At the time of writing, there are over 57,308 WordPress plugins in the WordPress plugin directory, and more are being added constantly.
 Plugins are vital for websites that need elements that do not exist within the WordPress CMS, whether that’s WordPress security to keep your website safe, or a caching plugin to speed up your website.
 Here is my pick of 10 WordPress plugins I use on almost every web design project.

 How many WordPress plugins are too many?